aclements/latexrun/README.md

 * Solve the problem of missing input files.
 LaTeX doesn't record inputs that it couldn't read, so we don't know about them even though they affect the computation (often seriously!).
-We can partially address this by getting the listing of the output directory before running latex.
-Once we know the jobname and such, filter this listing down to files that start with the jobname, remove a few others that are known not to be inputs like the output file and the log file, and then record this *listing* as an input.
-  This isn't perfect, but it's a good approximation.
-We could also scan the log for "No file X.", which is printed by LaTeX's `\@input` for things like aux and toc files and could potentially catch more optional inputs.
-Neither of these solutions solves the problem for general user input files.
+Possible solutions include ptrace, FUSE, and fanotify, but none of these are portable or easily accessible from Python.

 * Provide a way to disable output filters for things that do their own output parsing (e.g., AUCTeX).